 Both Ferrari and Mercedes have finished on the podium at Bahrain International Circuit on 16 occasions.

 Britain is the nation with the most podium finishes at Bahrain International Circuit.

 British drivers have finished on the podium 13 times in total here, once more than nearest rivals Finland.
-2013 marks the last Bahrain Grand Prix to not feature a British driver on the podium, though no Brits finished in the top three at the Sakhir Grand Prix in 2020.
+Since 2013, the 2020 Sakhir Grand Prix and the 2023 Bahrain Grand Prix are the only races at the track in which no Brits finished in the top three.

 On the 2023 grid, there are ten previous podium finishers.

 Lewis Hamilton holds the record with 11 podiums.
-Valtteri Bottas has four top three finishes here, while Fernando Alonso has three top three finishes at the circuit.
-Sergio Perez, Max Verstappen and Charles Leclerc have all finished on the podium twice, while Alex Albon, Esteban Ocon, Lance Stroll and Carlos Sainz have all finished on the podium once.
+Valtteri Bottas and Fernando Alonso each have four top three finishes here, while Max Verstappen and Sergio Perez have three top three finishes at the circuit.
+Charles Leclerc has finished on the podium twice, while Alex Albon, Esteban Ocon, Lance Stroll and Carlos Sainz have all finished on the podium in Bahrain once.

 11 different drivers have started from pole at Bahrain International Circuit.

 Sebastian Vettel and Lewis Hamilton share the record for the most poles at the track, with three apiece.

 Mercedes are the team with the most poles here, having set the fastest Saturday time seven times.

 German drivers have far more poles than drivers from any other nation here, with seven.
 Only three other nations have more than one pole here.
 Britain has five, thanks to Lewis Hamilton’s poles in 2015, 2016 and 2020, Monegasque driver Charles Leclerc took pole for the 2019 and 2022 Bahrain Grands Prix and Dutch driver Max Verstappen took pole in 2021 and 2023.